-Guests should be seated by 7:50 p.m. as the ceremony will begin promptly at 8:00 p.m.
-The gates will be closed at 7:55 p.m. and not reopened until the end of the graduation ceremonies.
+Guests should be seated by 8:50 a.m. as the ceremony will begin promptly at 9:00 a.m.
+The gates will be closed at 8:55 a.m. and not reopened until the end of the graduation ceremonies.
 Guests are asked to remain seated for the ceremony.
 Graduation is a formal ceremony therefore there will be no yelling or blowing of horns throughout the entire graduation ceremony.
 Guest who yell or blow air horns at seniors during the procession, graduation ceremonies, awarding of diplomas or recessional will be removed from the stands by security officials.
-Flowers and balloons will not be allowed in Donald Tison Field or the CCHS Commons.